-Admission to graduate degree programs requires the following:
+Admission to graduate programs leading to initial certification requires the following:

 Admission to student teaching/clinical practice requires the following:

 For all graduate degree programs, a minimum of 24 hours must be taken at Spalding University.

 Two grades of C, one grade of C in a course of six or more hours, or one grade of F, will result in automatic dismissal.
 A minimum grade point average of 3.0 in all courses, including electives, must be maintained.